Six of the Most Dangerous and Unique Scorpions in the World

-The Deathstalker scorpion has a dangerous sounding name, and no wonder, because it is definitely one of the most dangerous scorpions in the world.
+Descriptive Info: The deathstalker scorpion has a dangerous sounding name, and no wonder, because it is definitely one of the most dangerous scorpions in the world.
 Its venom is highly toxic, and if stung, the victim will likely never forget the excruciating pain it delivers.

 It is not advisable to have these scorpions as pets.
 The reason why is because these scorpions are very aggressive, and become very agitated when confined in a small cage.